lio972/sublime-text-community-packages/TortoiseSVN/README.txt

-TortoiseSVN plugin adds key bindings for common operations of the TortoiseSVN GUI client for integrating SVN repository operations from within Sublime Text.
+This plugin adds key bindings for common operations of the TortoiseSVN GUI client for integrating SVN repository operations from within Sublime Text.

 ## Bindings

-See the included [_Default.sublime-keymap_](http://sublime-text-community-packages.googlecode.com/svn/trunk/TortoiseSVN/Default.sublime-keymap) for the full list of bindings added with this plugin.
+See the included [Default.sublime-keymap](http://sublime-text-community-packages.googlecode.com/svn/trunk/TortoiseSVN/Default.sublime-keymap) for the full list of bindings added with this plugin.

 ## Dependencies